 Overview

-• Cell migration promotion — TB-500 research has examined enhanced migration of keratinocytes, endothelial cells, and myoblasts to injury sites
+• Cell migration - draws skin cells, endothelial cells, and muscle cells to injury sites

-• Anti-inflammatory signaling — some studies suggest downregulation of inflammatory markers in tissue injury models
+• Anti-inflammatory - some evidence of reduced inflammatory markers during healing

 Key Differences in Research Context